-To help businesses and non-profit organizations determine if their in-person business operations are essential to public health and safety, economic or national security, the Agency has developed Sector-Specific Guidance and the Frequently-Asked Questions found here.
+To help businesses and non-profit organizations determine if their in-person business operations are essential to public health and safety, economic or national security, or if the Phased Work Safe Guidance allows them to get back to work, the Agency has developed Sector-Specific Guidance and the Frequently-Asked Questions found here.

 As businesses are considering this guidance, we ask that when in doubt, the business err on the side of caution in the name of public health.

-Businesses with in-person operations that are essential to public health and safety, economic or national security under the Executive Order must still comply with all current CDC and Vermont Department of Health guidelines.
+Businesses with in-person operations that are essential to public health and safety, economic or national security under the Executive Order must also comply with new Phased Work Safe Guidance.

 Frequently Asked Questions